Hogwats/Hogwarts-Assistance/README.md

-At init lazing In A New Git
+At initalazing In A New Git

 echo "# Hogwarts-Assistance" >> README.md
 git init